 When you choose Hospice of the North Coast as your hospice provider, you can be assured of having an entire team dedicated to meeting your needs.
 A small staff-to-patient ratio ensures warm, individualized care twenty-four hours a day, seven days a week.

 We take pride in combining sophisticated clinical responses, pain management modalities and integrated therapies with old-fashioned hospice care and caring that supports body, mind and spirit.

 Above all, we walk with you so you do not have to walk your path alone.

 When you have questions, concerns, need help or simply someone to talk to, please ask for us.

-Hospice promises confidential comfort and care, compassion and counseling when it’s needed most.
-We provide service where patients most want to be—whether in a long-term care facility, in-patient residence or at home.
+Hospice promises individualized comfort and care, compassion and counseling when it’s needed most.
+We provide service where patients most want to be—whether in a long-term care facility, our in-patient residence, or at home.
 Hospice promises to affirm the power of choice and preserve a quality of life in every way possible.

 Hospice promises to address the physical, emotional and spiritual needs of patients and their families, with a deep respect for the patient’s wishes at the heart of it all.
 Hospice promises to be there, to help and to care.